friendly-traceback/docs/html/_sources/syntax_tracebacks_es.rst.txt

     -->7:     global xy
               ^

-    You declared `xy` as being both a global and nonlocal variable.
+    Has declarado que xy` es una variable global y no local.
-    A variable can be global, or nonlocal, but not both at the same time.
+    Una variable puede ser global o no local, pero no ambas cosas a la vez.

-(173) Name is parameter and nonlocal
+(172) Name is parameter and nonlocal
 ------------------------------------

 .. code-block:: none